The Pros and Cons

 - Notes and details

-- These two channels work much, much better with multibrand:
+- Talk and Chat work much, much better with Multibrand

 The single biggest result of this difference is how users are handled.
 We approached this set up because the majority of our users were concerned with not being able to associate user data with tickets.
 By integrating all of your brands into a single account (with a single pool of users) we provide you all your data in one place.